nitin-hugar/Breathe/README.md

-# Vrindavan
+# Breathe

-This is a repository for 'Vrindavan' which is part of Georgia Tech Center for Music Technology's 'Forest' project
+This is a repository for 'Breathe' which is part of Georgia Tech Center for Music Technology's 'Forest' project

 ## Video of performance